 Yes.
 The facility requires a Part 360 permit.
-If the processing happens on a railroad property or utilities property, the railroad or utility does not need a Part 360 permit.
+If the processing happens on a railroad's property or utility's property, the railroad or utility does not need a Part 360 permit.
 The facility burning the fuel requires a Part 360 Permit.

 5. Will it be permissible to reuse the railroad ties, utility poles or other creosote-containing products for other purposes such as landscaping, retaining walls, etc., on or after January 1, 2008?

 No. After January 1, 2008 the law explicitly prohibits creosote or products containing creosote from being used or sold.
 Railroad ties, utility poles, or materials that are treated with or otherwise contain creosote cannot be reused for other purposes such as landscaping or retaining walls, except as specifically provided for in Title 25.